Concept Paper · v15 Web Edition · April 2026

 4.1 Effective Exhaust Velocity

-Table 1: Effective Exhaust Velocity vs. Directional Efficiency
+Table 1: Effective Exhaust Velocity vs. Total Propulsive Fraction

 4.2 Comparison with D-T